DanMHammer/goDice/README.md

 - Unit testing
 - Validate Die size (2, 4, 6, 8, 10, 12, 20, 100)
 - Error handling
+- Generate image of roll - Cache JSON in redis and generate SVG on demand when image is requested
+- Helm deployment

 ## In Progress

-- Generate image of roll - Cache JSON in redis and generate SVG on demand when image is requested

 ## Todo

-- Helm deployment for service
 - Github Actions test -> build -> deploy
 - Frontend on danhammer.dev
+- Add redis option to helm deployment

 ## Build and run